-- 16. Petitioner failed to make a prima facie case for a reduction in the assessed value.
+- 16. Petitioner failed to make a prima facie case for a reduction in the 2013 assessed value.
 The Board reached this decision for the following reasons: - a.
-Indiana assesses real property based on its true tax value, which the Department of Local Government Finance ("DLGF") has defined as the property's market value-in-use.
+Indiana assesses real property based on its true tax value, which the Department of Local Government Finance ("DLGF") has defined as the Property's market value-in-use.
 Ind.
-Code § 6-1.1-31-6(c); 2011 REAL PROPERTY ASSESSMENT MANUAL at 2

-(incorporated by reference at 50 IAC 2.4-1-2).
+Code § 6-1.1-31-6(c); 2011 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.4-1-2).
 To show a property's market value-in-use, a party may offer evidence that is consistent with the DLGF's definition of true tax value.
 A market value-in-use appraisal prepared according to the Uniform Standards of Professional Appraisal Practice ("USPAP") will often be probative.
 Kooshtard Property VI v.
 White River Township Assessor, 836 N.E.2d 501, 506 (Ind.
 Tax Ct.
 2005).
 Parties may also offer evidence of actual construction costs, sales information for the property under appeal, sale or assessment information for comparable properties, and any other information compiled according to generally accepted appraisal principles.
 See Id.; see also, I.C. § 6-1.1-15-18 (allowing parties to offer evidence of comparable properties' assessments to determine an appealed property's market value-in-use).

 - b.
 Regardless of the method used to prove a property's true tax value, a party must explain how its evidence relates to the subject property's market value-in-use as of the relevant valuation date.
 O'Donnell v.
 Dep't of Local Gov't Fin., 854 N.E.2d 90, 95 (Ind.
 Tax Ct.
 2006); see also Long v.
 Wayne Twp.
 Assessor, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
-The valuation date for a 2009 assessment was January 1, 2008.
-50 IAC 21-3-3. - c.
-Petitioner purchased the property at auction for \$25.
+The valuation date for the assessment at issue in this appeal was March 1, 2013.
+Ind.
+Code § 6-1.1-4-4.5(f); 50 IAC 27-5-2(c). - c.
+Petitioner purchased the property at auction for \$50.
 Petitioner did not present any documentation to substantiate the purchase price or the date of the sale.
-Further, Petitioner did not claim that the purchase price should be equal to the assessed value.
-Petitioner contends that the property should be assessed at \$400.
-Similarly, Petitioner presented no evidence to support the requested value.
+Furthermore, Petitioner did not claim that the assessed value should be equal to the purchase price.
+Petitioner contends the property should be assessed at \$1,500 but similarly presented no evidence to support the requested value.
 Statements that are unsupported by probative evidence are conclusory and of no value to the Board in making its determination.
 Whitley Products, Inc. v.
 State Bd. of Tax Comm'rs, 704 N.E.2d 1113, 1118 (Ind.
 Tax Ct.
-1998). - d.
-Petitioner contends that the appeal process is a slow one and that the petition is almost ten years old.
-However, pursuant to Ind.
+1998) - d.
+Petitioner contends the appeal process is a slow process and that the petition is five years old.
+But, pursuant to Ind.
 Code § 6-1.1-15-1(o), Petitioner had the right to appeal directly to the Board if the petition was not heard by the PTABOA within 180 days as required by Ind.
 Code § 6-1.1-15-1(k).
 Therefore, the lengthy appeal process was due, in part, to Petitioner's own inaction. - e.
 Petitioner failed to make a prima facie case for changing the assessment.
 Where a petitioner has not supported its claim with probative evidence, the respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
 2003).